codeplaysoftware/syclacademy/Code_Exercises/Exercise_15A_SYCL_Reduction/README.md

 ## SYCL Group Algorithms

-`reduce_group_algorithm.cpp` replaces the local memory atomic add with a call to `sycl::reduce_over_group`, which we can imagine performs a similar operation to the device function `workgroup_reduce_local_mem` as seen in `reduce_naive.cpp`.
+`reduce_group_algorithm.cpp` replaces the local memory atomic add with a call to `sycl::reduce_over_group`, which can be expected to perform a similar operation to the device function `workgroup_reduce_local_mem` as seen in `reduce_naive.cpp`.